vidextreme/xge/README.md

 ### **Strict Layering**
 No platform code in core.
 No renderer code in scripting.
 No STL in public headers.
+Stable ABI.
+Minimal implementation in headers.

 ### **Reflection Everywhere**
 Tree‑sitter generates metadata used for: